jeffriley/COMPAS-docs-test/docs/_build/html/_sources/example-compas-run-detailed-output.rst.txt

 (here we assume ``logfile_type = 'HDF5'`` in the python submit file):

 **Run_Details** |br|
-An record of the COMPAS command-line program options specified for this tutorial (these are the values set by ``pythonSubmit.py``, or the COMPAS default values if not set by ``pythonSubmit.py``).
+A record of the COMPAS command-line program options specified for this tutorial (these are the values set by ``pythonSubmit.py``, or the COMPAS default values if not set by ``pythonSubmit.py``).

 **COMPAS_Output.h5** |br|